• Skip to primary navigation

 Use regular pasta if you don’t need to be gluten-free.

-Toss some green olives, Kalamata olives, and/or capers in.
+Toss some green olives, Kalamata olives, chopped up sun-dried tomatoes, and/or capers in.

 Flakes of Asiago, and/or crumbled Feta cheese instead of parm?
 Go for it!